 If you are a cyclist, it is very important that you always remember that cycling is not a dangerous activity.
 Even the risk of getting into a road traffic collision is relatively low, so you shouldn’t let this put you off getting on your bike.
-As long as you take the necessary safety precautions, always wear your helmet, and always keep your eyes focused on the road (and its other users) then cycling is perfectly safe.
+As long as you take the necessary safety precautions, always wear your helmet, and always keep your eyes focused on the road (and its other users), and be aware of your surroundings (be proactive and anticipate other’s actions); thus, cycling is perfectly safe.

 So, yes, it is safe to cycle on the road.
 You just have to make sure that you take the necessary safety precautions and keep yourself focused at all times.

 What are the dangers of cycling?

 If you are cycling on the road, then there are some general areas that are more dangerous than others.
 Generally speaking, these areas of risk are just as dangerous in a car as they are on a bicycle, so you should use a lot of caution when cycling in these areas.